Felix Varela Senior High School: Academics

 The school offers Advanced Placement (AP), university preparatory, and dual enrollment programs.
 The school has a barn with livestock used for its veterinary training course.
 Students in the program often arrive at school early to perform their duties.

-There are several professional programs offered at Varela including some magnet programs.
-One of the newest is the iPrep program that focuses on the use of technology to enhance learning.
+There are several professional programs offered at Varela including some magnet programs, such as iPrep program that focuses on the use of technology to enhance learning.

 Athletics and extracurricular activities

 The varsity sports program began with the 2001–2002 school year alongside its first junior class.

 Felix Varela High's athletic rivals include G. Holmes Braddock High School, Miami Sunset High School and John A. Ferguson High School, as well as the new Kendall school, TERRA Environmental Research Institute.

 Around 2010–2011 the Varela tennis team reached its first ever regional playoff.
 Three of its new players, Zahry Edmond, Nicolas Etienne, and Hans Hillel Rousseau, were highly ranked tennis players in Haiti who had been displaced by the 2010 earthquake.

-The current Athletic Director is Coach Lisa Spinosa (2009–present).
+Athletic Director is Coach Ryan Schneider.
 Past Athletic Directors include Coach Ron Balazs (2000–2005) and Coach Andy Chiles (2005–2009).

 The Varela High School Band is known as the "Band of Mystery."